alandefreitas/futures/docs/continuable_futures.md

 Main --> End
 </div>

 As we shall see, [std::async] does not provide the mechanisms to make this happen properly.
-The first alternative that comes to mind is obviously waiting for one task after launching the next, where we would have:
+The first alternative that usually comes to mind is waiting for one task after launching the next.

+{{ code_snippet("future_types/continuable.cpp", "wait_for_next") }}

+The code looks reasonable but, in that case, we would have:

 <div class="mermaid">
 sequenceDiagram